Planting & Fertilising

 A: Most products advertised as Rock Mineral Fertiliser are predominantly made from Urea which, in high doses, can create a toxic zone in the soil for microbes.
 They also incorporate nitrates and sulphates which are actually detrimental to long-term soil health.
 Other products can contain blood & bone or manures which may carry pathogens.

 Earthlife products do not contain urea, manures or blood & bone and are therefore contaminant free.

 Earthlife products utilise unique technology allowing maximum microbe stability and availability to help improve soils and deliver available nutrients quicker and more efficiently compared to other rock mineral products.

 A: Gypsum does not technically break clay and it does not work on non-dispersive soils.
-It is used to help remediate salt laden soils by the action of the calcium in the gypsum displacing the sodium in the soil, which is impacting the soil structure.
+It is used to help remediate dispersive salt laden soils by the action of the calcium in the gypsum displacing the sodium in the soil, which is impacting the soil structure.
 Plus soils that are high in gypsum content are considered to be the most restrictive to plant life due to it’s negative action on beneficial soil fungi.

 A: Only Break Down needs to be mixed with water.